rich-hart/presentation_notes/pres.md

  @apiPermission none

  @apiDescription In this case "apiErrorStructure" is defined and used.
- Define blocks with params that will be used in several functions, so you dont have to rewrite them.
+ Define blocks with params that will be used in several functions, so you don't have to rewrite them.

  @apiParam {String} name Name of the User.